blackmoney069/IdentityBasedEnc/readme.md

     - **tools.py** : all the mathematical tools required in encryption, decryption and auth setup.
 These includes jacobiSymbol, identityHashing algorithm, modInverse function, bitsToKey conversion algorithm.
 - certificates

-    This includes self-signed CA certitificates for Transport level security while communicating between user and authority which is sending the private keys
+    This includes self-signed CA certitificates for Transport level security while communicating between user and authority which is sending the private keys.

+  **⚠️ NOTE :** TLS is not a part of the Identity Based Encryption, it is included to make sure that the key transfer between the authority server and the user is safe and secure.

 - bob.py